aws-ia/terraform-aws-eks-blueprints/docs/add-ons/promtail.md

 # PROMTAIL

-Promtail is an agent which ships the contents of local logs to a Loki instance
+Promtail is an agent which ships the contents of local logs to a Loki instance.

 [PROMTAIL](https://github.com/grafana/helm-charts/tree/main/charts/promtail) chart bootstraps Promtail infrastructure on a Kubernetes cluster using the Helm package manager.

-For complete project documentation, please visit the [PROMTAIL documentation site](https://grafana.com/docs/loki/latest/clients/promtail/).
+For complete project documentation, please visit the [Promtail documentation site](https://grafana.com/docs/loki/latest/clients/promtail/).

 ## Usage